directus/n8n-nodes-directus/README.md

 ## Contributing

 We welcome feedback and suggestions!
-Please help us improve this community node:

-Maintainers may also refer to [docs/maintainer-notes.md](docs/maintainer-notes.md) for lockfile refreshes, closing superseded Dependabot PRs, and notes on expression-based credential fields.

 ### Reporting Issues